-Section 6.5 The Board can hold an electronic ballot during the Annual General Meeting and Extraordinary General Meetings.
-The Board can also hold an electronic or postal ballot at any time outside the Annual General Meeting and Extraordinary General Meetings.
-The same rules apply to electronic ballots as to voting during the Annual General Meeting and Extraordinary
+Section 6.5 The Board can hold an electronic or postal ballot at any time outside the Annual General Meeting and Extraordinary General Meetings.

 Entire membership: The total number of Members (Diplomates) who have the right to vote.

 Simple majority of the voting members present means the majority (>50%) of those participating in the vote (who may not be less than the quorum) minus any abstentions.
 Absolute majority of the voting members present means the majority (>50%) of those participating in the vote including those abstained.
 Absolute majority of the entire membership means the majority (>50%) of the total number of the members who have the right to vote, irrespective of the number of those participating in the vote or abstaining.